seonWKim/blog_os/README.md

                     - transitive: if (x == y && y == z) then x == z
             - can only be derived if all fields of the type implements `Eq`
             - requires `PartialEq` to be implemented

+- ASCII, Utf-8, Utf-16
+    - ASCII
+        - 7-bit character encoding standard(128)
+        - each character is represented by a single byte, with the most significant bit always set to 0
+    - UTF-8(Unicode Transformation Format - 8 bit)
+        - A variable length character encoding for unicode
+        - Able to represent every character in the Unicode character set, which includes characters from almost all written languages
+        - UTF-8 is backward compatible with ASCII, meaning any valid ASCII text is also valid UTF-8 text
+        - How encoding works
+            - 1 byte for ASCII characters
+            - 2 ~ 4 bytes for other characters
+    - UTF-16(Unicode Transformation Format - 16 bit)
+        - How encoding works
+            - 1 code unit(2 bytes) for characters in the BMP(Basic Multilingual Plane), which includes most common characters
+            - 2 code unit(4 bytes) for characters outside the BMP, known as supplementary characters
+        - Not backward compatible with ASCII